Ottoman military band: Mehter today

 The Ottoman Military Band, Mehter, still plays on special occasions in Turkey as the Mehter Troop, which is part of the Turkish Armed Forces.
 The band also plays every day during summer months in Harbiye Istanbul; during winter months, it performs at indoor concerts.
-Its largest event takes place on May 29th of each year, which celebrates the conquest of Constantinople on May 29, 1453.
+Its largest event takes place on May 29 of each year, which celebrates the conquest of Constantinople on May 29, 1453.

 Local ensembles play in holiday concerts and even in community celebrations all over Turkey.

 The Mehter Troop also performs as invited guests to events all over the globe as ambassadors of Turkish musical traditions.
 For example, the Troop played "Jeeway Jeeway (Long Live) Pakistan" during the Pakistan Day Parade of 2017.
+The band also appeared in the 1992 Royal Edinburgh Military Tattoo.